javapathfinder/jpf-wiki-sync/GSoC-2020-Project-Ideas.md

 **Description:**
 A symbolic executor explores feasible choices through a program.
 It can often be difficult to understand how a symbolic executor got to a particular program location in a given symbolic state.
 These difficulties arise from not being able to easily see all the previous choices the symbolic executor made to get to a certain point.
 To address this limitation, a symbolic executor can be asked to visually report its tree of exploration choices.
 An example of this is FuzzBALL's "-decision-tree-use-file" that reports FuzzBALL's tree of explored choices into a file that can be visualized.
 This project would be add a similar feature in SPF.
 Given a point of symbolic exploration, it would allow SPF to report its tree of explored ChoiceGenerator objects into a file that can be observed visually.

+**Difficulty:** Easy
+**Required skills:** Java programming
+**Preferred skills:** Some knowledge of symbolic execution
+**Expected outcomes:** isualization of the choice generator tree when exploring a few benchmarks.
+Also, implementation of a few ideas to improve the usability of such trees when generated from a symbolic execution run with complex software

 #### Combinatorial testing of configuration options for SPF

 **Description:**